Joplin mayor: Rally behind slain and wounded officers

 “It makes you really try to appreciate, try to respect, try to understand what our brave men and women have to do every day as they respond to the normal, and then not knowing what will happen,” Stanley said.

+Rowland said officers were trying to take the suspect into custody when he shot two of them, then stole a police car and fled.
+He fired shots at police vehicles pursuing him, striking one vehicle as the bullet narrowly missed an officer, Rowland said.

-The suspect stole a police car and fled, police said, before wrecking the car and fleeing on foot.
+The suspect wrecked the police car and fled on foot.
 Officers chased him to a street near an apartment complex and residential area in central Joplin, where another officer and the suspect were shot.
 Police have not specified which officer shot Felix.

+“This was a violent and unwarranted attack on our officers, and is indicative of the rise in violence against law enforcement officers we are witnessing nationwide, and it has to stop,” Rowland said.
+“We are a large family at the Joplin Police Department, a very large extended family, and today we are hurting.”

 Assistant Police Chief Brian Lewis said another scene was involved in the investigation, but he did not provide additional details.